Norwegian Americans: 19th century

 In a letter from Chicago dated November 9, 1855, Elling Haaland from Stavanger, Norway, assured his relatives back home that "of all nations Norwegians are those who are most favored by Americans."
 Svein Nilsson, a Norwegian-American journalist recorded that "A newcomer from Norway who arrives here will be surprised indeed to find in the heart of the country, more than a thousand miles from his landing place, a town where language and way of life so unmistakably remind him of his native land."

 This sentiment was expressed frequently as the immigrants attempted to seek acceptance and negotiate entrance into the new society.
 In their segregated farming communities, Norwegians were spared direct prejudice and might indeed have been viewed as a welcome ingredient in a region's development.
 Still, a sense of inferiority was inherent in their position.
 The immigrants were occasionally referred to as "guests" in the United States and they were not immune to condescending and disparaging attitudes by old-stock Americans.
 Economic adaptation required a certain amount of interaction with a larger commercial environment, from working for an American farmer to doing business with the seed dealer, the banker, and the elevator operator.
 Products had to be grown and sold—all of which pulled Norwegian farmers into social contact with their American neighbors.
+In Pennsylvania a group of Norwegians flew a flag described as: "The Cross of Norway in the centre, surrounded by the Stars and Stripes of the United States."

 Norwegian-American debating societies provided opportunities for immigrants to discuss and debate issues of the day in an atmosphere conducive to learning while also developing skills useful in American life.
 Beginning in 1889, both the Wig Debate Society and Forward Debate Society, located in Minnesota, hosted weekly debates.
 Many topics were discussed including voting rights, women's rights, and racism.
 These societies helped to develop friendship and understanding.

 In places like Brooklyn, Chicago, Minneapolis, and Seattle, Norwegian-Americans interacted with the multi-cultural environment of the city while constructing a complex ethnic community that met the needs of its members.
 It might be said that a Scandinavian melting pot existed in the urban setting among Norwegians, Swedes, and Danes, evidenced in residential and occupational patterns, in political mobilization, and in public commemoration.
 Inter-marriage promoted inter-ethnic assimilation.
-There are no longer any Norwegian immigrant enclaves or neighborhoods in America's great cities.
+There are no longer any significant Norwegian immigrant enclaves or neighborhoods in America's largest cities.
 Beginning in the 1920s, Norwegian-Americans increasingly became suburban.